Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 ### Faster Input in Java

-The reason it is still too slow is because `Scanner`, the class we use to read the input, is pretty slow.
+The reason it is still too slow is `Scanner`, the class we use to read the input, is pretty slow.
 It's very easy to use `Scanner`, but for problems with a lot of input (like this one) it is too slow.
 So we can use a different class called `BufferedReader`, which